hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	switch program to readwrite mode, so that user can modify the spreadsheet.
 This is the default mode.

+* cfs|cfieldsep theFieldSepChar

+	set the fieldsep for the csv file.

+	Ex: cfs ' (for setting single quote as fieldsep)

+	Ex: cfs ; (for setting semicolon as fieldsep)

+* ctq|ctextquote theTextQuoteChar

+	set the text quote for the csv file.

+##### Other operations

 * e file (in future)